LogtalkDotOrg/logtalk3/adapters/NOTES.md

 Note that these shorthands should only be used for iterative development at the top-level interpreter.
 They are not part of the Logtalk language specification and can be commented out in case of conflict with backend Prolog compiler features or third-party libraries.
+See the documentation of the compilation and loading predicates for a full list and details on all available shorthands.

 Optional features support per backend Prolog compiler